common-tools-interface/cti-build-spack/README.md

 Spack recipe for [Common Tools Interface](https://github.com/common-tools-interface/cti).

-Includes Dockerfile that inherits system Flux installation and builds CTI recipe.
+This package includes Dockerfile that inherits system Flux installation and builds CTI recipe.

 Flux headers are copied from `/usr/include/flux` to build CTI.
 If Flux headers are updated, the container should be rebuilt.